Prince William Says Farewell to Australia

 Even so, the Prince displayed a lot of charm reminiscent of his mother, and that apparently is what pleased many people who came to see him during his tour.

-Tagged Australia, Natural Disaster, Official Visit, Prime Minister Rudd, Sport, The Duke of Cambridge.
+Tagged Australia, Natural Disaster, Official Visit, Prime Minister Rudd of Australia, Sport, The Duke of Cambridge.